-The relevant statistical data pertaining to the SWF should be reported on a timely basis to the owner,
+The relevant statistical data pertaining to the SWF should be reported on a timely basis to the owner, or as otherwise required, for inclusion where appropriate in macroeconomic data sets.

 The resources held in the two SWFs are invested entirely in foreign currency and entirely overseas; the domestic macroeconomic impact is therefore minimal.
-However, the ESSF has direct consequences on the domestic Macroeconomy, deriving from its objective of financing fiscal deficits that could arise in periods of low growth and/or low copper prices.
+However, the ESSF has direct consequences on the domestic macroeconomy, deriving from its objective of financing fiscal deficits that could arise in periods of low growth and/or low copper prices.
 The decision and timing of withdrawals from this fund are determined by the Finance Ministry, since they could affect the value of the peso-dollar exchange rate.
-To minimize this impact, withdrawals from the ESSF and their conversion to pesos, when necessary in the past, have been coordinated with the country's other fiscal and monetary authorities and have been executed through daily auctions according to a published schedule.
-By publishing foreign exchange operations, this mechanism allows the financial market to internalize and minimize the impact.
-In the case of the PRF, part of its capital can be use to finance fiscal pension liabilities as of 2016.
+To minimize this impact, withdrawals from the ESSF and their conversion to pesos, when necessary in the past, have been coordinated with the country's other fiscal and monetary authorities.
+In the case of the PRF, part of its capital can be used to finance fiscal pension liabilities as of 2016.
 However, the annual withdrawals from this fund are limited to a maximum amount equivalent to one-third of the difference between the pension expense in the year and the inflation-adjusted pension expense in 2008, which is a relatively small amount that does not have implications for the exchange rate.

-The rules on fund contributions are established in the FRL and DFL1; while the uses of the resources are defined in the FRL, the DFL1, and the Pension Law, as part of their legal framework.
+The rules on fund contributions are established in the FRL and DFL1; while the uses of the resources are defined in the FRL, the DFL1, and the Pension Reform Law, as part of their legal framework.
 The law authorizes the Ministry of Finance to determine the timing and amount of withdrawals, which is then publicly reported.
 Fiscal expenditures, in turn, must be approved by the Chilean National Congress each year in the budget process.